Tuition Fee $147.00

 Humans have lived through periods of profound change before–it is a bit of a fool’s game to try to compare our times to others.
 Yet, in just a brief moment of our evolutionary history, we’ve seen incredible advancements.
 We’ve harnessed the power of the automobile, antibiotics, and vast computational abilities.
 We can communicate instantly with anyone, start our day on one side of the planet and end it on the other, and access nearly all of humanity’s knowledge with a few clicks.
 At the same time, we also hold the power to make our planet uninhabitable, whether through nuclear conflict or the impacts of climate change.

-In this course, we will explore what it means to live in this particular moment of uncertainty, and how the insights of Jungian psychology are particularly helpful in navigating the change we are collectively experiencing.
-Through conversations with Jungian analysts and scholars, we will map the dynamic relationship between what Jung called the spirit of the times and the spirit of the depths.
-And through conversations with each other, we will hold the tensions of our uncertain times and look for what transcendent possibilities might emerge.
+In this course, we explore what it means to live in this particular moment of uncertainty, and how the insights of Jungian psychology are particularly helpful in navigating the change we are collectively experiencing.
+Six Jungian analysts and scholars will help you map the dynamic relationship between what Jung called the spirit of the times and the spirit of the depths.
+Learn to hold the tensions of our uncertain times and look for what transcendent possibilities might emerge.

 In each session, we will look at the core themes of an essay drawn from the book Our Uncertain World: Challenges and Opportunities in a Dark Time.
-We’ll do this through interviews with its author, large-group conversations, and focused, small-group discussions about how these psychological dynamics are reflected in our personal and collective lives.
+We’ll do this through interviews with its author about how these psychological dynamics are reflected in our personal and collective lives.

 This program is ideal if